 Evacuation may be necessary due to fire or other causes.
-Hospitals try to limit the amount of patient displacement by first attempting horizontal evacuation (move to a different smoke compartment on the same floor) whenever possible.
+Hospitals try to limit the amount of patient displacement by first attempting horizontal evacuation (move to a different smoke compartment on the same floor, or entirely out of the building) whenever possible.
 Vertical evacuation (move patients to a completely different floor) is the second option, depending on the circumstances.
-The last resort would be moving patients entirely out of the building.
 Many of our patients require special handling; nursing will take charge of patient evacuation needs.
 Notify your supervisor and if possible, report to the nearest unit charge nurse for instructions.
-Always use the stairs (in a fire situation smoke can travel up the elevator shaft, just like a chimney)!!
+Always use the stairs!!